sprakash57/discogspedia/README.md

 ## Demo and walkthrough

 DiscogsPedia is deployed on Netlify.
 You will find the live demo <a href="https://discogspedia.netlify.app" target="_blank" rel="noopener noreferrer">here</a>.
 App has a search bar, search button and pagination panel (that will appear once you click on search).
 Once you provide a search query, it will fetch all the related releases and render it on UI.
 Try hovering over the cards and you will get an option to see `more details` clickig on which will reveal a modal with additional details.

 > Psst!
 Don't know what to type in the search bar.
 Well click on the search button instead.

 ## Local setup

 - You need Node.js v14+ to run this application.
-- Clone this repo and go to the clonned directory and run `yarn install`.
+- Clone this repo and go to the clonned directory and run `npm install`.
 It will install all the dependencies needed to run DiscogsPedia.
 - Create `.env` file with the help of provided `.env.exmaple` file.

 ## Available scripts

-- `yarn start` will run the application on `localhost:3000` in the browser.
+- `npm run dev` will run the application on `localhost:3000` in the browser.
-- `yarn test` to run all the available test cases.
+- `npm test` to run all the available test cases.
-- `yarn build` will build the application for deployment purpose.
+- `npm build` will build the application for deployment purpose.

 ## Features

-- Responsive - Works well on handheld as well as laptop screens.
-Thanks to Grid, Flexbox and Media queries.
+- Neumorphic design system
-- Accessible - I tried making the app accessible to the web crawlers by keeping `ARIA` labels, tabindex and role with the concerned elements.
-I have also taken care of accessible landmarks by populating them with semantic html tags.
+- Responsivness works well on all screen sizes.
-- Pagiantion - App utilizes the pagination supported by server.
-So you can easily go back and forth between pages.
-I am using `react-query` on front-end to making api calls, that provides smooth ui transition while traversing over different pages.
+- Accessible through ARIA attributes.
-- Works offline - App comes with service workers that helps in assets and content persistance, while react-query does the api caching and revalidations.
+- Client side pagination.
-- DiscogsPedia is deployed over `Netlify`.
+- Server state caching for saving excessive network calls and smooth page navigation.

 ## Technology stack